Swiss breakfast omelet with dried fruit filling (cholermues)

-This Alpine omelet is more similar to crepes or a pancake than to a proper omelet.
+This Alpine omelet is known as cholermues.
+It is closer to a pancake than to a proper omelet.
 It is typically served with apples or pears, however, this recipe uses dried fruit in an tangy syrup as filling.

 Ingredients